 I basically knew that I wanted to give my guests more of the fun times, and less of the formal traditional wedding procedures.
-We therefor had the ceremony in the Paarl United Church, where after the guests arrived at the venue.
-We arrived the venue first, and could greet every guest personally as they arrived.
+We therefore had the ceremony in the Paarl United Church, after which the guests arrived at the venue.
+We arrived at the venue first, and could greet every guest personally as they arrived.
 This also allowed me to see everyone’s faces when they saw the venue, with the parasols and outside bar set-up.
-We basically had 3 courses of food prepared on the open fires and in the outside pizza oven.
-Guests helped themselves to food over a course of 4 hours.
-At 8pm we had our speeches, thereafter the dance floor opened!
-Fun fun fun….
-No disappearing act of two hours for photos, and we never ever left our guests hanging around without food and drink.
-The party basically started at 4pm and lasted until 2am.
+We basically had three courses of food prepared on the open fires and in the outside pizza oven.
+Guests helped themselves to food over a course of four hours.
+At 8 pm we had our speeches, thereafter the dance floor opened!
+Fun fun fun … No disappearing act of two hours for photos, and we never ever left our guests hanging around without food and drink.
+The party basically started at 4 pm and lasted until 2 am.

 What was the biggest obstacle you had to overcome while organising your dream wedding?

-Trying to ‘sell’ the concepts of such a relaxed and different wedding to our parents, they initially didn’t like that we wanted to try something different.
+Trying to ‘sell’ the concept of such a relaxed and different wedding to our parents, they initially didn’t like that we wanted to try something different.
 In the end they were very happy.

 Any time saving or organising tips?

 I tried to not focus on the wedding every single day.
 I would rather take one morning a week, and only do wedding stuff.
 This way it didn’t feel like I was planning wedding all the time.
-(Eddie would obviously disagree – he felt like wedding was the only thing I could talk about for 6 months… :-)
+(Eddie would obviously disagree – he felt like wedding was the only thing I could talk about for six months :-)